 Corrida is a traditional bullfight, a spectacle that is still very popular in Spain.
 According to some sources – this custom was brought to the Iberian Peninsula by the Arabs, other versions speak about Carthaginians or Romans.
 Once a custom popular among the aristocracy, even kings took part in the fighting (eg Filip IV).

-Even the most ardent opponents of the corrida should see the arena in Sevilla because this building is one of the oldest and most beautiful places of this type in Spain.
+Even the most ardent opponents of the Corrida should see the arena in Sevilla because this building is one of the oldest and most beautiful places of this type in Spain.
 During a bullfighting season – it is possible to buy tickets and see the spectacle.
 The arena can seat 12,000 spectators.
-Detailed information about tickets can be found in tickets for Plaza de Toros.
+Detailed information about tickets can be found here tickets for Plaza de Toros.

 There is also a possibility of visiting the arena on those days when there are no bullfights.
 Sightseeing takes place with a guide (entrance every 20 minutes).
 Additionally, there is an audio set given for free, with 9 languages to choose from.
 During this tour, you will visit a small Bullfighting Museum, which exhibits a collection of costumes (including a purple cape painted by Picasso), portraits and posters.
 You can also visit the chapel where bullfighters pray before going to the arena and you can also enter the arena itself.